jasonli12/jasonli12.github.io/_posts/2017-09-25-third-alexa-skill-expense-tracker.md

 ***What Info Am I Tracking?***

-1. Date of purchase or expenses
+1.Date of purchase or expenses

-2. Type of expense
+2.Type of expense

-3. Description of expense
+3.Description of expense

-4. Cost of expense
+4.Cost of expense

 ***Status of Skill Development***